How to integrate your workflows with Jira using codemagic.yaml

-Addtional environment variables are then set such as the build number, build date and commit number.
-These environment variables are used to replace values in the jira.json comment template using sed which is a stream editor for parsing and transforming text.
+Additional environment variables are then set, such as the build number, build date, and commit number.
+These environment variables are used to replace values in the jira.json comment template using sed, a stream editor for parsing and transforming text.

 Making cURL requests to the Jira API

 - The script performs a request to add a comment to the Jira issue specified using the jira.json as the payload.